-Given its size, its diversity, and its long history, India is a country of numerous holidays and festive traditions.
+Given its size, its diversity, and its long history, India is a country of numerous vacations and festive traditions.
 But few inspire as much celebration—or encourage as much wanderlust—as Holi.

-Rajasthan is already a place of otherworldly beauty and vibrant colours, and its picture-perfect appeal only heightens during Holi.
-Celebrations here are as colourful and high-spirited as the holiday gets.
+Rajasthan is already a place of otherworldly beauty and vibrant colors, and its picture-perfect appeal only heightens during Holi.
+Celebrations here are as colorful and high-spirited as the vacation gets.
 In Udaipur, evening festivities are hosted at the City Palace, where A-listers and dignitaries gather to celebrate with the local Maharana.
 A ceremonial procession, bonfire, and fireworks are all part of the evening display.

 In neighbouring Jaipur, meanwhile, Holi celebrations happen to coincide each year with the Jaipur Elephant Festival.
 That means that, once you’ve taken part in the gulal-throwing celebrations, you can also admire the gentle giants as they’re dressed in finery and adorned with vibrant patterns.
-And in both cities, you can enjoy street festivities for the full whirlwind experience of the holiday—just be sure you’re not wearing any favourite outfits, as you’re guaranteed to be doused in a rainbow of colours.
+And in both cities, you can enjoy street festivities for the full whirlwind experience of the vacation—just be sure you’re not wearing any favorite outfits, as you’re guaranteed to be doused in a rainbow of colors.

 In Jodhpur, meanwhile, guests at the splendid Taj Umaid Bhawan Palace have the opportunity to enjoy a slightly more sedate—but no less authentic—celebration of Holi.
 The hotel hosts traditional celebrations, including a roaring bonfire, that are the perfect introduction for Holi first-timers.

-Given the holiday’s scope, visitors wondering where to celebrate Holi in India might find themselves spoiled for choice.
+Given the vacation’s scope, visitors wondering where to celebrate Holi in India might find themselves spoiled for choice.
 Beyond Goa and Rajasthan, Mumbai is an ever-popular destination for glittering Holi parties.